akio-tomiya/Gaugefields.jl/docs/codex/su3_embedded_instanton/topological_charge_method_roadmap.md

    Keep `method=:rect` private unless there is a clear user-facing reason to expose it.
 4. Done: add short manual docs for `method=:improved` after the API is public.
-5. Treat GPU/MPI support as a separate design PR before implementation.
+5. Done: treat GPU/MPI support as a separate design topic before implementation.
+See `gpu_mpi_topological_charge_design.md`.

 ## Tests for rectangle and improved density